Coxa Saltans | Internal vs External | Iliopsoas vs ITB

 - Transcapsular approach (from central compartment) or Endoscopic (from peripheral compartment at Lesser Trochanter).

-- Risk: Hip Flexion weakness (significant).
+- Risk: Hip flexion weakness and iliopsoas atrophy.

 Preserve the tendon to preserve power.